Here are a few possible reasons your credit score could drop

 Well, it’s surprisingly easy to hurt your credit score without realising you’ve done anything to impact it, including:

 1. Not paying parking tickets on time

 So you just had to park on double yellow lines and the next thing you know there’s a fine in the post.
 For one reason or another, you forgot to pay the fine within the time you were give.
 No harm done, right?
 Well, that depends on whether you ignore the reminders that they send you.
 Before you know it, what started out as a small penalty has been escalated into a large fine and been passed to a debt collector.
 This could leave a mark on your credit history that might hurt your credit score.

 2. Hardly ever using credit cards, or not using credit

 Strange but true, if you don’t use your existing credit cards, your credit score may go down.
-Lenders like to see that you utilise credit sensible, keeping within credit limits and making payments on time.
+Lenders like to see that you utilise credit sensibly, keeping within credit limits and making payments on time.
 If you never use available credit, lenders will be unsure if you will use it sensibly in the future.
 But be sure not to go to the other extreme and always keep spending on credit cards under control.
 To work out your credit utilisation score divide your total balance by available credit times 100.

 Credit score calculation example:

 Adam has three credit cards.
 Card A has a £4,000 limit and a £2,000 balance (50% utilisation).
 Card B has a £1,000 limit and a £300 balance (30 percent utilisation).
 Card C has a £2,000 limit and doesn’t carry a balance (0% utilisation).
 Adam’s overall utilisation is 32.85 percent (£2,300 used, £7,000 available).
 If Adam shuts down Card C that he never uses, his overall utilisation will jump up to 46 percent (£2,300 used, £2,700 available), likely resulting in an increase in his credit score.